10 Important SEO Metrics to Track

 How to Track Keyword Rankings

-You can use Rank Math PRO’s Rank Tracker to keep track of keyword rankings.
+You can use Rank Math PRO’s Rank Tracker to keep track of keyword rankings in WordPress.
 A standout feature of Rank Math PRO is its capability to monitor the performance of your chosen keywords.

 2.3 Core Web Vitals

-Core Web Vitals are a set of specific metrics that Google considers essential in assessing the speed, responsiveness, and visual stability of web pages.
+Core Web Vitals are a set of three key metrics that measure how users experience the speed, responsiveness, and visual stability of your website.
+These include:

 How to Track Core Web Vitals